What Does OTT in Broadcasting Mean?

 Here’s how it typically works:

-Different Types of OTT Streaming
+What Are the Types of OTT Streaming?

 OTT Broadcasting can be differentiated into two primary forms of viewing.
 This includes: